zhou-yg/tarat/doc/[v0] architecture.md

     - response result
   - watch scope changing
   - trigger listener in runner

 - scope
   - class CurrentRunnerScope
     - constructor
       - with serialized parameters
+  - computePatches
+    - save state or model patches during inputCompute
+    - should cleared when inputCompute end
+  - applyComputePatches
+    - called by inputCompute at end

+  - addHook, add State, Model, compute function to current scope
+  - hooks
     - states
       - array
     - models
       - array
       - if in client(or specify a optional parameter): check global data
         - exist: set globalData to model._internalValue
         - no: use query method to fetch
       - model global data & subscribe
         - only in client and optional
   - listeners
     - data structor unit: [state or model or inputCompute, scopeDefaultListener, {
       before: effectListeners,